 What are Buddies?

-Buddies are volunteers with disabilities living anywhere in Victoria.
-They support others who are going through difficult times by allowing them to feel heard and understood.
-Buddies are not advocates or counsellors, they are more like companions who listen to those they support with kindness and solidarity.
+Buddies are people with disabilities living anywhere in Victoria.
+We come together online, both in groups and for one-to-one meetings, to share experiences and support one another through all our ups and downs.
+Buddies are not advocates or counsellors, they are more like companions who listen with kindness and solidarity.
 Because no one in the disability community needs to feel alone.